kresnahendri/soralog/README.md

 # soralog

 Ecommerce catalog inspired by Sorabel.
 Frontend was built using ReactJS and Backend built by NodeJS.
 Communation that using is REST API and GraphQL.
-There's some features in this App.
+Below are the available features.

 **Web**